Optimal conversion from R\'enyi Differential Privacy to $f$-Differential Privacy: Introduction

 \section{Introduction}

 The hypothesis testing interpretation of Differential Privacy (DP), often formalized as $f$-DP \citep{dong2019gaussiandifferentialprivacy}, has emerged as a rigorous standard for privacy analysis, grounding privacy guarantees in the operational framework of binary hypothesis testing.
 By characterizing the trade-off between Type I and Type II errors that an adversary faces when distinguishing between adjacent datasets; $f$-DP provides a complete and geometrically interpretable picture of privacy loss.
-However, despite the rise of numerical accounting tools, R\'enyi Differential Privacy (RDP) remains indispensable for many tasks due to its analytical tractability, particularly in complex settings such as graph learning \citep{xiang2025preservingnodelevelprivacygraph}.
+However, despite the rise of numerical accounting tools, Rényi Differential Privacy (RDP) \citep{Mironov_2017} remains indispensable for many tasks due to its analytical tractability.
+For example, some individual privacy accounting techniques \citep{feldman2021individual} and hyperparameter transfer approaches \citep{papernot2022hyperparameter} rely entirely on RDP, making it often the only tractable accounting tool available for advanced algorithms.
+Beyond composition, RDP is equally central to private selection: the exponential mechanism is most tightly analyzed via zero-Concentrated Differential Privacy \citep{cesar2021bounding}, which maps directly to an RDP profile.
+This practical indispensability extends to complex domains such as graph learning \citep{xiang2025preservingnodelevelprivacygraph}.

 Unlike $f$-DP or Total Variation privacy \citep{kulynych2025unifyingreidentificationattributeinference}, which admit direct variational representations involving a single rejection region, the R\'enyi divergence does not admit a direct hypothesis-testing interpretation for general distributions \citep{balle2019hypothesistestinginterpretationsrenyi}.
-To bridge the gap between the calculable moments of RDP and the interpretable error trade-offs of $f$-DP, one must rely on the \enquote{two-cut} reduction \citep{balle2019hypothesistestinginterpretationsrenyi} to analyze what a divergence constraint implies for the induced binary distributions of a hypothesis test.
+To bridge the gap between the calculable moments of RDP and the interpretable error trade-offs of $f$-DP, one must rely on the \enquote{2-cut} reduction \citep{balle2019hypothesistestinginterpretationsrenyi} to analyze what a divergence constraint means in terms of binary hypothesis testing.
 This necessity drives the construction of the \textit{RDP privacy regions}: the set of all possible error pairs $(\alpha, \beta)$ compatible with a given RDP guarantee.

 In this work, we address the problem of optimally converting an RDP profile into $f$-DP.
 While prior works, such as \citet{asoodeh2021variantsdifferentialprivacylossless}, have solved the variational problem for a single R\'enyi order $\tau$, a mechanism typically satisfies a continuum of constraints defined by a profile $\tau \mapsto \rho(\tau)$ (also known as functional RDP \citep{wang2018subsampledrenyidifferentialprivacy}).
 We prove the conjecture stated in Appendix F.3 of \citet{zhu2022optimalaccountingdifferentialprivacy}: among all conversion rules that map an RDP profile to a valid hypothesis-testing trade-off $f$, the lower boundary of the intersection of $\tau$-RDP privacy regions over all $\tau\in[0.5,\infty)$ is optimal.
 Any tighter conversion rule would necessarily require information about the mechanism beyond its RDP profile.
 We solve the functional optimization problem over this entire trajectory, seeking the tightest possible envelope that holds for \textit{all} mechanisms satisfying a given RDP profile.
 Our proof unifies and sharpens the insights of \citet{balle2019hypothesistestinginterpretationsrenyi}, \citet{asoodeh2021variantsdifferentialprivacylossless}, and \citet{zhu2022optimalaccountingdifferentialprivacy}.